Call 1(855) 236-5000

-"What's the difference between the CVA Accura V2 and the CVA Optima V2?
+"What's the difference between the CVA Accura and the CVA Optima?
 The pictures of these two guns look so similar?"

-Probably the biggest difference, and best selling point, between these two rifles is the barrel.
-The CVA Accura V2 and CVA Accura MR both come with CVA's flagship Bergara barrel.
+The biggest difference between these two muzzleloaders is the barrel.
+The CVA Accura V2, CVA Accura MR, and the NEW Accura LR come with CVA's flagship Bergara barrel.
 The Bergara barrel is a precision stainless steel barrel that is guaranteed to be the most accurate muzzleloader barrel you'll ever shoot, or your money back.
-The Optima V2 comes with a 416 stainless steel barrel that is produced in the same factory as the Bergara barrels.
-Both Accura and Optima barrels are made from 416 stainless steel, and both barrels are honed and cleaned in the same process.
-However, the Accura's Bergara barrel goes through 4 to 5 more cleanings and honings so that all machining grooves are removed from the walls of the barrel.
-Lastly, the Accura MR comes with an additional Weathershield™ corrosion coating, making the rifle more resistant to the elements.
+Both the Accura and Optima barrels are made from 416 stainless steel, and both barrels are built in the same factory, on the same machines.
+However, the Accura's Bergara barrel goes through 4 to 5 more cleanings and honings, to ensure all machining grooves are removed from the walls of the barrel.

-Both CVA Accura models (V2 & MR) come standard with a match-grade adjustable trigger.
-This is trigger adjustable from 3 to 4.75 pounds.
+The CVA Accura models (LR, V2 & MR) come standard with a match-grade adjustable trigger.
+This is trigger adjustable from 3 to 6.75 pounds.
 The CVA Optima V2 offers a neutral center-of-gravity trigger that is not adjustable.

-All CVA Accura models (V2 & MR) come standard with matching Quake Claw Contour rifle slings.
+All CVA™ Accura models (LR, V2 & MR) come standard with matching Quake Claw Contour rifle slings.
 The sling color is matching, so if you were to order a APG Camo rifle, the sling would also be APG camo.
 The CVA Optima V2 does not include a sling, however the matching slings can be purchased separately.